OurHealthNetwork.com

 Pain in both of these areas usually begins as a dull aching pain after prolonged walking, running, or jumping.
 If left untreated, the pain becomes sharp and intense with all weight-bearing activities.
 The pain may become so intense that people describe the pain as "if the muscle is being ripped off of my bone."
 Rest generally relieves the pain.
 Other serious problems of the lower leg, such as stress fractures, are usually painful even while resting.Shin Splints

-Anterior Shin Splints: The muscle in the front of the leg which usually becomes painful is the Tibialis Anterior Muscle, which is encased in a thin sheath.
+Anterior Shin Splints: The muscle in the front of the leg that usually becomes painful is the Tibialis Anterior Muscle, which is encased in a thin sheath.
 This muscle attaches to the foot, and flexes your foot upward, or back towards the shin; and as long as the foot is in proper alignment with the leg, the muscle functions efficiently and pain-free.
 However, when the foot is pronated (the foot rolls outward at the ankle and you walk more on its inner aspect), the Tibialis Anterior Muscle twists within its sheath.
 This twisting of the muscle within its sheath can cause tiny tears in the muscle, or the muscle rubs abnormally against its sheath, and produces inflammation and pain.

 Posterior Shin Splints: The muscles most affected in this type of pain are the Soleus and the Tibialis Posterior.
 In the leg, these muscles are firmly attached around the back of the knee.
 They run down the back and inner side (medial side) of the leg, and attach to the foot.
 If the foot is in a proper alignment to the leg, these muscles function efficiently and pain-free.
 However, when the foot is pronated (the foot rolls outward at the ankle and you walk more on the inner aspect of the foot), these muscles are forced to become twisted as they attach to their respective foot structures.
 The twisting of these muscles can cause tiny tears in the muscles, or the muscles become "pulled" and inflamed.
 This will produce pain.

-Shin Splints : Causes
+Shin Splints: Causes

 Description | Symptoms | Causes | Treatments and Self-Help

-Shin Splints : Treatments and Self-Help
+Shin Splints: Treatments and Self-Help

 Description | Symptoms | Causes | Treatments and Self-Help